Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 It was an unusual chip as the registers were in RAM, but it had very fast interrupt response time by just changing a pointer to the registers.

-One of the first steps was to translate 6,000 bytes of code into the target 68000 computer language, and emulate the MAC-8 register stack with a 68000 register.
+One of the first steps in this reverse engineering process was to translate 6,000 bytes of code into the target 68000 computer language, and emulate the MAC-8 register stack with a 68000 register.
 Timing was recovered from the MAC-8 manual and the translation process was able to calculate that all emulated op codes were executed as fast or faster than the original code.

 During this development, we also found a design flaw in the Hitachi 68000 microprocessor and reported it to the manufacturer, which had to perform mask changes to eliminate the problem.
 The problem was in the Move Multiple Long instruction.